Why Warren Buffett is Buying Snowflake Stock

 Snowflake’s Critical Metrics

 Data is the new oil, the new black, the new electricity.
 If you help organizations manage their data more efficiently and at a better price, your value proposition is pretty straight forward.
-Since big data is growing exponentially, buying stock in a cloud-based data management platform makes sense.
+Since big data is growing exponentially because we can extract insights from it using machine learning, buying stock in a cloud-based data management platform makes sense.
 That could be what Mr. Buffett is thinking.
 He’s probably also still peeved at that old lackluster snail that he entrusted his hard-earned dollars with.
 No, not Ginni Rommetty, the company she used to run – IBM.
 Some say it was Warren Buffett’s worst investment, which means he really must feel strongly about getting back into tech, especially in these uncertain times.

 Mr. Buffett may have been attracted to the impressive metrics surrounding the growth Snowflake is realizing, such as the growing number of customers: